Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 Hypoglycaemia can occur in a fasting state, which means that you have been for a prolonged period without eating.

 Your doctor may ask you to take a fasting test.
 This test can last up to 72 hours.
-During the test, your blood will be drawn at different times to measure your blood glucose level.
+Your blood will be drawn at different times to measure your blood glucose level during the trial.

 Another test is tolerance to mixed food.
 This test is for people who experience hypoglycemia after eating.